department-of-veterans-affairs/caseflow/README.md

 [![Build Status](https://travis-ci.org/department-of-veterans-affairs/caseflow-certification.svg?branch=master)](https://travis-ci.org/department-of-veterans-affairs/caseflow-certification)

+## About

+Clerical errors have the potential to delay the resolution of a veteran's appeal by **months**.
+Caseflow certification uses automated error checking, and user-centered design to greatly reduce the number of clerical errors made when certifying appeals from offices around the nation to the Board of Veteran's Appeals in Washington DC.

 ## Running Caseflow in isolation
 To try Caseflow without going through the hastle of connecting to VBMS and VACOLS, just tell bundler to skip production gems when installing.